jdurn3/startup/README.md

 ## CSS Deliverable
 For this deliverable I properly styled the application into its final appearance.

-- Header, footer, and main content body: made aeach element consistent across pages and appear appealing to the user.
+- Header, footer, and main content body: Made aeach element consistent across pages and appear appealing to the user.
-- Navigation elements: designed a consistent nav bar that doesn't have the underlined word for the link.
+- Navigation elements: Designed a consistent nav bar that doesn't have the underlined word for the links.
 - Responsive to window resizing: The app looks great on different window sizes and devices.
 - Application elements - Used appealing colors that matched the outdoor aesthetic of rock climbing.
 - Application text content: Changed the fonts and size to emphasize key words.